 - This Ladakh tour package boasting this destination is deservedly among the gorgeous natural spectacles in the world!

-- Conclude your tour after getting transferred to the airport and head back home with wonderful memories.
+- Conclude your tour after getting transferred to the airport and head back home with wonderful memories from this Ladakh trip.

 Duration of the Tour: 7D/6N